HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 **Oxidative stress and free radicals**
 <br>
 Free radicals are molecules that can damage cells and they’re a natural byproduct of metabolism.
 However, when free radicals accumulate faster than your body can handle, they cause oxidative stress, leading to dysfunction.
 <br>
-Polyphenols from colorful fruits and vegetables help neutralize free radicals.
+Beta-alanine, by increasing carnosine levels, contributes to anti-aging processes primarily through its role as an acid buffer against lactic acid build-up in cells, particularly in muscle tissue.
+Also, polyphenols from colorful fruits and vegetables help neutralize free radicals.
 Glutathione, vitamin C and alpha-lipoic acid are powerful choices for their antioxidant effects.

 **Circadian rhythm disruption**
 <br>